shariq1989/cookbook/content/recipe/stroganoff.md

 * Kosher Salt, to taste
 * Black Pepper, coarse ground, to taste

-#### DUTCH OVEN BEEF STROGANOFF INSTRUCTIONS
+#### Dutch Oven Beef Stroganoff Instructions

 1. Generously season beef with salt and pepper, and set it aside.
 2. Warm butter in a [dutch oven](https://amzn.to/3qf0Yfz) over medium heat.
 3. Add a single layer of the reserved beef to the bottom of the [dutch oven](https://amzn.to/3qf0Yfz).
 Cook until it browns, and then set it aside.
 Repeat until all the meat is seared.
 4. Next, add the onion, garlic, and mushrooms.
 Sweat them over medium heat until they begin to soften.
 5. Stir in the two cans of cream of mushroom and the onion soup mix, then return the meat to the [dutch oven](https://amzn.to/3qf0Yfz) and mix well.
-6. Cover and cook for about 15-20 minutes; stir occasionally to prevent burning.
+6. Cover and cook for about 15-20 minutes.
+Stir the dish occasionally to prevent burning.
 7. To serve, garnish with sour cream and serve with egg noodles, mashed potatoes, or [cauliflower mash]({{< ref "cauliflower-mash" >}}).

-#### CROCKPOT BEEF STROGANOFF INSTRUCTIONS
+#### Crockpot Beef Stroganoff Instructions

 1. Add the beef and the rest of the ingredients to the [cockpot](https://amzn.to/3qetMos).
 2. Cook on low for 6 hours or high for 4 hours, depending on your preference.